Want To Sound Natural In Foreign Languages? Create Your Own Feedback Loop Within One Minute

 Google Search Engine gives you instant access to millions upon millions of sentences which you can compare your efforts with.

 Let’s take a look at how you can make it happen.
 Closing the entire feedback loop shouldn’t take longer than 1 minute.

 Some time ago I wanted to use the phrase “padół łez i rozpaczy” (literally “vale of tears and despair”) in one of my articles.
-I admit, this phrase is very rarely used, even in Polish.
+I admit this phrase is very rarely used, even in Polish.
 It’s quite a depressing idiom used to describe our world.
 And I love it.

 It’s worth mentioning that I didn’t have the slightest idea how to say it.
 The first thing I did was checking the translation in Google Translate.

 Does it look ok?
 No idea.
 Like I said, I have never used it myself.
 I also have never seen it being used anywhere.

 That’s why our next step is to check how often it is used by native speakers.
 First of all, we need to learn how to make our search more precise.
 Our weapon of choice is “quotation marks”.

-*using quotation marks
+Using quotation marks

 Putting terms in a quote indicates a sentence and will be searched for exactly in this composition.
 And this is what we get:

-What’s more .pl means that somebody from Poland tried to use it before and even put it in the book!
+1 result?!
+Seriously?!
+What’s more, .pl means that somebody from Poland tried to use it before and even put it in the book!
 It is kind of disappointing.
 I really wanted to use it.
 But hey!
 Let’s check if the phrase “vale of tears” is more popular.

 It turns up 351k results.
 Much better.
 If I had chosen so, I could have used it.
 Now just to prove a point, let’s check how many results it turns up without quotation marks.

 As you can see, with over 1 million results it turns up 4 times more results than the same phrase with quotation marks.
 If I didn’t know better, I would say that it’s quite a common phrase.

 All the languages are constantly evolving.
 Who knows, maybe you’ll be the one to coin a new great word?
 That’s why you shouldn’t beat yourself up if you say something silly.